AakashN2k03/SQL-Notes/KEYS/Alternate Key.md

 1. **Natural Identifiers**: When you have multiple natural ways to identify records
 2. **Data Integrity**: To prevent duplicate entries on important fields
 3. **Query Performance**: Frequently searched columns benefit from unique constraints
-4. **Business Rules**: When business logic requires certain fields to be unique

 ## ⚠️ Important Considerations